Women’s Financial Empowerment podcast series

 00:07:47:12 - 00:08:14:29

 Welcome back.
-We've covered off the superannuation basics and the different types of super accounts with financial wellbeing coach Betsey Westcott.
+We've covered off the superannuation basics and the different types of super accounts with financial wellbeing coach Betsy Westcott.
 So Betsy, why is super so crucially important for women?
 Well, this is the money that set aside while working and it's invested and it grows.
 And then when you decide you want to stop working or you reach retirement age, this asset is used to pay for your lifestyle.

 00:08:14:29 - 00:08:36:03